Progress Software (NASDAQ:PRGS) Issues Quarterly Earnings Results

 Progress Software (NASDAQ:PRGS) posted its earnings results on Monday.
 The software maker reported $0.92 EPS for the quarter, beating the Zacks’ consensus estimate of $0.74 by $0.18, MarketWatch Earnings reports.
 Progress Software had a return on equity of 41.16% and a net margin of 15.80%.

-PRGS has been the topic of a number of research reports.
-Zacks Investment Research lowered shares of Progress Software from a “buy” rating to a “hold” rating in a research note on Thursday, November 25th.
-Citigroup dropped their target price on shares of Progress Software from $50.00 to $48.00 in a report on Wednesday.
-Oppenheimer lifted their target price on shares of Progress Software from $54.00 to $60.00 and gave the company an “outperform” rating in a report on Friday, September 24th.
-Finally, JPMorgan Chase & Co. assumed coverage on shares of Progress Software in a research note on Friday, October 22nd.
-They issued an “overweight” rating and a $60.00 price target for the company.
-Two analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
-According to MarketBeat.com, Progress Software currently has an average rating of “Buy” and an average price target of $56.20.
+In other Progress Software news, EVP Gary Quinn sold 15,216 shares of the firm’s stock in a transaction that occurred on Wednesday, November 3rd.
+The shares were sold at an average price of $52.05, for a total value of $791,992.80.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Company insiders own 2.60% of the company’s stock.

-Hedge funds have recently modified their holdings of the company.
-Janus Henderson Group PLC purchased a new position in shares of Progress Software in the 3rd quarter valued at $220,000.
-LPL Financial LLC purchased a new position in shares of Progress Software in the 3rd quarter valued at $775,000.
-Finally, Morgan Stanley raised its stake in shares of Progress Software by 83.5% in the 2nd quarter.
-Morgan Stanley now owns 215,564 shares of the software maker’s stock valued at $9,970,000 after acquiring an additional 98,118 shares during the period.
-98.91% of the stock is currently owned by institutional investors and hedge funds.
+A number of equities research analysts have recently commented on the company.
+JPMorgan Chase & Co. assumed coverage on Progress Software in a research report on Friday, October 22nd.
+They set an “overweight” rating and a $60.00 target price on the stock.
+Citigroup dropped their target price on Progress Software from $50.00 to $48.00 in a research report on Wednesday.
+Oppenheimer raised their target price on Progress Software from $54.00 to $60.00 and gave the company an “outperform” rating in a research report on Friday, September 24th.
+Finally, Zacks Investment Research cut Progress Software from a “buy” rating to a “hold” rating in a research report on Thursday, November 25th.
+Two equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company presently has an average rating of “Buy” and a consensus target price of $56.20.

 About Progress Software